nodunayo/keybits/poodr_metz/6_acquiring_behaviour_through_inheritance.md

 #### Keybit:

 Stick with the 'push-everything-down-and-then-pull-some-things-up' strategy!
 The worst that can happen is that you fail to promote some things.
 This will eventually be spotted — say, when you have a new case and it needs some particular behaviour that'll then be duplicated amongst the existing subclasses — and easily fixed.
-If you attempt the refatoring from the other direction you may leave behind concrete behaviour that does not apply to every possible new subclass.
+If you attempt the refactoring from the other direction you may leave behind concrete behaviour that does not apply to every possible new subclass.

 "The general rule for refactoring into a new inheritance hierarchy is to arrange code so that you can promote abstractions rather than demote concretions."